-My teaching philosophy is based on my experience as an educator and on my own time as a student.
+My teaching philosophy is based on my experience as an educator and from interacting with students from diverse backgrounds.
 I love to share with other insights from the fields of climate, environmental, and earth sciences in creative and interactive ways.
 The role of the instructor is three-fold: as a facilitator of learning within the classroom, as a source of expertise regarding the subject at hand, and as a mentor for the ongoing generation of knowledge by students.

-I also welcome the opportunity to give educational presentations on past climate change, oceanography, or geology.
+I also welcome the opportunity to give presentations on past climate change, oceanography, or geology.
 Contact me here.

 San Francisco State University

 Our Dynamic Oceans – Spring 2014

-At San Francisco State University (part of the CSU system of public universities) I taught general-education Oceanography.
+At San Francisco State University I taught a general education Oceanography course.
 The class opened with the geological foundations of ocean basins, covered the chemical components of seawater, the physics of ocean circulation, and how the surface ocean interacts with global climate.

 An important component fo the course was the hands-on lab.
 Here we performed lab experiments based on density, explored field exercises at nearby Pacific ocean beaches and cliffs, and analyzed numerical ocean/climate model output to enhance the classroom concepts.